-Whether you find yourself in the Kansas City region, in greater Kansas or Missouri or across the country, we are here to help our patients, staff, family, friends and communities navigate the COVID-19 pandemic.
-From this page, you can find the answers to a number of your COVID-19 questions – from testing and masking to care and prevention.
+At The University of Kansas Health System, we are here to help our patients, staff, family, friends and communities navigate the COVID-19 pandemic.
+This page contains answers to common COVID-19 questions – from testing and masking to care and prevention.

-To help keep you and your family safe and fight the spread of COVID-19 in our community, we ask you continue to follow the pillars of infection prevention, such as frequent hand washing.
+To keep you and your family safe and fight the spread of COVID-19, continue to follow the pillars of infection prevention, such as frequent hand washing.
 Vaccination is recommended for people 6 months and older.
 If you haven’t already, consider scheduling your COVID-19 vaccination through your primary care provider or your local pharmacy.

 Bookmark this page to get the latest updates on all things COVID-19 at the health system.